 It also has great antibacterial properties and one study showed that consuming fresh ginger provides protection against a virus that causes upper respiratory illness.

 This broad spectrum approach to immune support gives all the more reason to include ginger in your diet as part of a delicious preventative health plan.
-You can check out some of my favourite ways to use ginger:

 Excessive stress depletes immune function and leaves you prone to developing all the nasty colds and flus circulating through school or the office, which is why I love taking ashwagandha daily throughout the winter.